Have questions about our organization? We’ve got answers!

 At this point, anyone who’s passionate about contributing can probably find a place in the organization, but we definitely need members with certain skills more at this point.
 People with a background in website development, open source software, or even general programming with an interest to learn would all be extremely valuable, especially if they have significant experience and/or time to contribute.
 We’d also like to have futurists, inventors, and designers from various fields participating so we can ensure we meet their needs.
 If you’d like to become a member, please sign up on the Participate page.

 Members can participate as little or as much as they have time for.
-That could include as participating in discussions in the Google+ member community, contributing articles to our blog, or helping with the Collaboration Tree.
-Members who have the skill and time to contribute to helping develop the Collaboration Tree platform and website are extremely valuable, whether it’s programming, infrastructure, design, or testing.
+That could include as participating in discussions, contributing articles to our blog, or helping with the Collaboration Tree.
+Members who have the skill and time to help contribute to developing the Collaboration Tree platform and website are extremely valuable, whether it’s programming, infrastructure, design, or testing.
 If you’d like to contribute, please sign up on the Participate page.